gihanv/infarstructure-1/README.md

 ### Installing

-* 1.Frist create S3 bucket to store terraform status in S3 with DynamoDB
+* 1. Frist create an S3 bucket to store terraform status in S3 with DynamoDB
-* 2.Create the AWS VPC.
-This will create 2 Private AZs and 2 Public AZs in provided region (Note: You have to provide your custom CIDRs for Public and Private Subnets)
+* 2. Create the AWS VPC.
+This will create 2 Private AZs and 2 Public AZs in the provided region (Note: You have to provide your custom CIDRs for Public and Private Subnets)
-* 3.Create Security Groups for Public ALB and Parivate EC2 instance
+* 3. Create Security Groups for Public ALB and Private EC2 instance
-* 4.Create Launch Template
+* 4. Create Launch Template
-* 5.Deploy an ALB in the public subnet
+* 5. Deploy an ALB in the public subnet
-* 6.Create the auto scaling group to scale up and down with the intance cpu utilization
+* 6.Create the auto-scaling group to scale up and down with the instance CPU utilization

 ## deployment